 How to Season a Pizza Stone for the First Use!

+There are different types of seasoning methods available for different types of pizza stone.
 And some of them do not need any seasoning as they have already gone through this process during production.

 For the rest of them, it is better to follow the manual book.
 If you cannot find it out, do not worry – I also share with you a general method of seasoning the pizza stone.